ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-2/README.md

 * __and__ the response contains a `Location` header with the value `http://localhost/api/menu/categories/%d` where `%d` matches the `id` property returned by the repository `save()` method.

 ## Notes
+* Update the `MenuCategoryController` to have just enough code to get your test to pass.
+* Verify the properties returned in the response body match those stubbed for the repository `save()` method.
+* Verify the repository `save()` method is called exactly one time.

 ## Submitting your work

 - [ ] Verify your tests pass.
-- [ ] Commit your changes to the lab 1 branch you created.
+- [ ] Commit your changes to the lab 2 branch you created.
 - [ ] Push your new branch to GitHub.
 - [ ] Create a pull request on the new branch.
 - [ ] Add your instructor as a reviewer.